Oreoxmt/oreo.life-v2/website/docs/how-tos/code-driven-documentation.md

 2. Search for **`right(.*)derive(.*)when(.*)split`** in the `tikv` folder.

-3. Validate the data type in the `components/raftstore/src/store/config.rs` file:
+3. Verify the data type in the `components/raftstore/src/store/config.rs` file:

     The configuration item is defined as `pub right_derive_when_split: bool` in the `Config` struct.
 The type is **`bool`**.
-Then, you can validate whether the type of `raftstore.right-derive-when-split` in the document is consistent with the type in the code.
+Then, you can verify whether the type of `raftstore.right-derive-when-split` in the document is consistent with the type in the code.

     ```rust title="components/raftstore/src/store/config.rs"
     struct Config {